nor5/tp-wordpress/README.md

 ## Description

 This project aims to deploy a WordPress site with a MySQL database, Redis for caching, and Adminer for database administration using Docker Compose.
-The deployment is done
+The deployment is done:
 - Locally on **Ubuntu 22.04** with:
     - **Docker version:** 23.0.4
     - **Docker Compose version:** v2.29.2-desktop.2
 - ON an AWS VM instance running **Ubuntu 22.04** with:
     - **Docker version:** 27.5.1
     - **Docker Compose version:** v2.32.4

-**Note** Note: The AWS VM instance does not run indefinitely; it shuts down after 8 hours of operation.
+**Note** The AWS VM instance does not run indefinitely; it shuts down after 8 hours of operation.
 You may not be able to access the provided link if the instance is not running.
 ## Installation & Setup

 1. Navigate to the project directory: